 10am-4pm: Chilled study

 I usually use this time to catch-up with any reading I haven’t done and prepare for the following week’s seminars.
 The planning and reading are made much easier by all the guidance we get!
-Plus, doing it in the newly opened study room in the department offers a different space to work from the library.
+Plus, doing it in the newly opened study room offers a different space to work from the library.

 4pm onward: Better late than never